zurielbm/ike/.dev/README.md

 ### 1. Hosts configuration

-We use `invoiceshelf.test` domain for local development within this environment and you need to adhere to it.
+We use `dev.kliel.net` domain for local development within this environment and you need to adhere to it.

 For that purpose you need to edit your OS hosts file or DNS server and add the following line to make the local domain name available on your system.

 ```
-127.0.0.1 invoiceshelf.test
+127.0.0.1 dev.kliel.net
 ```

 #### 1.1.
 Windows